langchain-ai/langgraph-101/notebooks/setup.md

 * Sign up [here](https://docs.smith.langchain.com/)
 *  Set `LANGCHAIN_API_KEY`, `LANGCHAIN_TRACING_V2=true` .env file.

-### Tavily for web search

-Tavily Search API is a search engine optimized for LLMs and RAG, aimed at efficient, quick, and persistent search results.
-You can sign up for an API key [here](https://tavily.com/).
-It's easy to sign up and offers a generous free tier.
-Some lessons (in Module 4) will use Tavily.
-Set `TAVILY_API_KEY` in .env file.

 ### Set up LangGraph Studio

 * Currently Studio only has macOS support